-So, you can imagine the pickle I am in dating someone who is very, very allergic to cats.
+So, you can imagine the pickle I’m in dating someone who is very, very allergic to cats.
 At first he tried to play it off and simply pop an antihistamine, but it wasn’t cutting it.
 After spending a few hours at my place, my boyfriend would be sneezy, itchy, and even a bit wheezy.
-We’re talking serious.
+We’re talking serious allergies.

 1. No Cats In The Bedroom

-To make it up to her, I got my princess cat a new Cat Scratcher Lounge that is all her own.
-I placed the Cat Scratcher Lounge right under a window in my living room, so she still gets some luxurious sun and my boyfriend is able to breathe a little easier at night.
+To make it up to her, I got my princess cat a new Cat Scratcher Lounge that’s all her own.
+I placed it right under a window in my living room, so she still gets some luxurious sun, and my boyfriend is able to breathe a little easier at night.

-For those unwilling to kick kitty out of the bedroom I have a friend who has cat allergies and owns cats, she took a large comforter and places it on top of her bed and pillows for her pets to lounge on during the day and simply peels it back, folds it up and puts it in the closet before crawling into bed.
+For those unwilling to kick kitty out of the bedroom, I have a friend who has cat allergies and owns cats, and she took a large comforter and placed it on top of her bed and pillows for her pets to lounge on during the day.
+She simply peels it back, folds it up and puts it in the closet before crawling into bed.

-There are also HEPA air filters available.
-Although they are pricey, they are definitely worth it.
+Plenty of HEPA air filters are available online.
+Although they’re pricey, they’re definitely worth it.
 Smaller ones, such as the GermGuardian, work in smaller spaces such as a bedroom or office, but you may want to get several for throughout your place.

 4. Clean That Litter Box Several Times A Day